 As part of the Robonatives Initiative, the Robokind Foundation, in close cooperation with the Hanover Chamber of Commerce and Industry, and supported by the Lower Saxony Ministry of Economic Affairs, Labour, Transport and Digitalisation, develops training courses that are specifically tailored to the needs of Lower Saxony companies.
 The initiative has a special focus on the Leine-Weser region.

 The aim is to ensure the education and training of our specialists of tomorrow by training semi-skilled and unskilled professionals to become robonatives.
 In the map below you will find out where we have already trained Robonatives.
-In total, we have already trained almost 40 users and trainers!
+In total, we have already trained almost 120 operator and trainer (31.03.2022)!

 Stade: 2 Trainer